Mt Sturgeon (Wurgarri) Walk, Grampians National Park, Victoria © Visit Victoria

 A 25-minute drive out of Hamilton is the nearby township of Dunkeld.
 Stay the night at The Royal Mail Hotel, offering deluxe mountain view rooms and one and two-bedroom apartments located within landscaped gardens that boast panoramic views of the Southern Grampians.
 Wickens at Royal Mail Hotel is a celebrated restaurant in regional Victoria, known for Executive Chef Robin Wickens’ creative dishes made from produce grown on-site in the kitchen garden.
 The restaurant features unobstructed views of Mt Sturgeon and Mt Abrupt through floor to ceiling windows, and the wine list is one of the most extensive lists in Australia; the Royal Mail Hotel Cellar is home to the largest privately owned collection of Bordeaux and Burgundy in the Southern Hemisphere.
 The restaurant has been built to create an even stronger connection between the land and the dining table.
 Its five- and eight-course tasting menus are a celebration of the garden and the micro-climate of Dunkeld.

 Day 2: A day in the Grampians

-After emerging from a decadent food and wine-induced slumber, get the blood pumping with a walk on the Picaninny Trail.
-Walking distance from the Royal Mail Hotel, the Picanniny Trail makes up a section of the Grampians Peak Trail, which is currently being developed as a thirteen-day hike through the Grampians.
+After emerging from a decadent food and wine-induced slumber, get the blood pumping with a walk on the Piccaninny Trail.
+Walking distance from the Royal Mail Hotel, the Piccaninny Trail makes up a section of the Grampians Peak Trail, which is currently being developed as a thirteen-day hike through the Grampians.

 This leg of the trail is just 2.4 kilometres (1.5 miles) return and the summit offers unbeatable views of Dunkeld and Mt Abrupt.